KabeloM13/javascript-algorithms-and-data-structures/README.md

-# JavaScript Algorithms and Data Structures (Beta) - freeCodeCamp
+# JavaScript Algorithms and Data Structures Certification (Beta) - freeCodeCamp

 This repository contains all my projects for the **JavaScript Algorithms and Data Structures Certification (Beta)** from FreeCodeCamp.
 Each project demonstrates skills in **JavaScript, algorithms, problem-solving, and data structures**.